-- (1) This table is based upon information supplied by officers, directors and principal stockholders.
+- Less than 1% - (1) This table is based upon information supplied by officers, directors and principal stockholders.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on 10,071,844 shares outstanding on November 21, 2002, adjusted as required by rules promulgated by the SEC. - (2) This information has been obtained from a Schedule 13G filed by Ruane, Cunniff & Co. with the SEC on June 10, 2002.
-According to the Schedule 13G, Ruane, Cunniff & Co. had sole voting power with respect to 1,274,043 of the 1,304,248 shares reported as beneficially owned. - (3) Includes 406,666 shares underlying options that are exercisable within 60 days of the date of this prospectus. - (4) Includes 106,666 shares underlying options that are exercisable within 60 days of the date of this prospectus. - (5) Includes 40,000 shares underlying options that are exercisable within 60 days of the date of this prospectus.
+Applicable percentages are based on 10,071,844 shares outstanding on February 7, 2003, adjusted as required by rules promulgated by the SEC. - (2) This information has been obtained from a Schedule 13G filed by Ruane, Cunniff & Co. with the SEC on February 14, 2003, 2002.
+According to the Schedule 13G, Ruane, Cunniff & Co. had sole voting power with respect to 1,574,043 of the 1,623,683 shares reported as beneficially owned. - (3) Includes 406,666 shares underlying options that are exercisable within 60 days of the date of this prospectus. - (4) Includes 106,666 shares underlying options that are exercisable within 60 days of the date of this prospectus.

-- (6) Includes 100,000 shares underlying options that are exercisable within 60 days of the date of this prospectus as follows: (i) 60,000 shares underlying options that are fully vested; and (ii) 40,000 shares of which may be acquired pursuant to the early exercise provision of the options and that vest on September 12, 2003 and are subject to a repurchase right in favor of Gladstone Capital Corporation if Mr. Stelljes does not satisfy the option's vesting requirements.
-In any event, shares acquired upon an early exercise may not be disposed of until the vesting period has been satisfied. - (7) Excludes 20,000 shares underlying options that we intend to issue to Mr. Dullum upon the receipt of an order from the SEC.
-Upon grant 5,000 shares underlying such options will be immediately exercisable. - (8) Excludes 20,000 shares underlying options that we intend to issue to Mr. Parker upon the receipt of an order from the SEC.
-Upon grant 5,000 shares underlying such options will be immediately exercisable. - (9) Excludes 10,000 shares underlying options that we expect to issue to Ms. English upon the receipt of an order from the SEC, none of which will be exercisable within 60 days of the date of this prospectus. - (10) Includes 653,332 shares underlying options that are exercisable within 60 days of the date of this prospectus.
+- (5) Includes 40,000 shares underlying options that are exercisable within 60 days of the date of this prospectus. - (6) Includes 100,000 shares underlying options that are exercisable within 60 days of the date of this prospectus as follows: (i) 60,000 shares underlying options that are fully vested; and (ii) 40,000 shares of which may be acquired pursuant to the early exercise provision of the options and that vest on September 12, 2003 and are subject to a repurchase right in favor of Gladstone Capital Corporation if Mr. Stelljes does not satisfy the option's vesting requirements.
+In any event, shares acquired upon an early exercise may not be disposed of until the vesting period has been satisfied. - (7) Includes 10,000 shares underlying options that are exercisable within 60 days of the date of this prospectus. - (8) Includes 10,000 shares underlying options that are exercisable within 60 days of the date of this prospectus. - (9) Includes 673,332 shares underlying options that are exercisable within 60 days of the date of this prospectus.